 The only change was that the Decision Tree and SVM swapped places on the census dataset.
 Otherwise, the rankings remained the same.
 This would indicate that Scikit-Learn comes with reasonable defaults for their classifiers and regressors.

 The final point I observed is that the error rates were fairly uniform across each dataset regardless of algorithm, once sufficient data had been trained.
 I can’t help but wonder if this is an observation of the phenomenon described in “The Unreasonable Effectiveness of Data”.

+Things I Wish I Had Time Left To Do

+While analyzing the learning curves, model complexity was often mentioned as a way to improve the error rates.
+For this report I opted to use the hyperparameters to see what could be done, rather than augmenting the data.
+As can be seen, there was only slight improvement.

+These small improvements could be built on by expanding on the hyperparameters used to tune and using something similar to Grid Search with Cross-Validation to try several at once.

+I also could have increased the complexity by adding features, generally through the adding polynomial features.